I have created a new page for World of Warcraft: Classic Hunter Macros.

 |Recall Pet||Hunter and Pet have same target or Hunter has no target.|

 Each time the pet is told to move, Dash and Dive are cast.
-When the pet attacks, Furious Howl is cast as well as Growl turned on and Cower turned off.
-If you are doing primarily PvP or dungeons / raids, you may want to remove zGrowlAutocastOn() so Growl does not get cast.
+When the pet attacks, Furious Howl is cast as well as enabling Growl and disabling Cower.
+If you are doing primarily PvP or dungeons / raids, you should remove zGrowlAutocastOn() so Growl does not get cast.

 /script if UnitExists("target") then if UnitIsFriend("player","target") then AssistUnit("target"); zFuriousHowl(); PetAttack(); zDash(); zDive(); else if UnitExists("pettarget") and UnitIsUnit("target", "pettarget") then PetFollow(); zDash(); zDive();else zCowerAutocastOff(); zGrowlAutocastOn(); zFuriousHowl(); PetAttack(); zDash(); zDive(); end;end;else PetFollow(); zDash(); zDive(); end;